LesFerch/WinSetView/README.md

 WinSetView should open in the same language to which you have Windows set.
 If not, select the correct language from the drop down menu.

-## Step 2: Select Your Preferred Global Default View
+## Step 2: Select Your Preferred Default View

 ![image](https://user-images.githubusercontent.com/79026235/206563583-ded1543d-0acb-4229-9129-b7f98abc6ee9.png)